All Episodes

 And it's continuing in that direction.

-And while all this has been going on, uh girls in college have been indoctrinated in the whole concept of the nanny state and big government, which comes to them naturally anyway, in most cases.
+And while all this has been going on, girls in college have been indoctrinated in the whole concept of the nanny state and big government, which comes to them naturally anyway, in most cases.

-So that's that's where they're looking.
+So that's where they're looking.

-I had a story yesterday about the abortion rate in New York.
+What Obama's going to have to do, a story yesterday about the abortion rate in New York.

 I mean, maybe I still kept it here in this day.

-Yeah, I did.
+It's, yeah, I did.

-I have to regardless, 41% of all pregnancies are aborted, and the vast majority of them are black.
+I have to, regardless, 41% of all pregnancies are aborted and the vast majority of them are black.

 That's hello, illegal immigration.